athisav/athisav.github.io/_posts/2020-09-01-virtual-youtubers.md

 Clearly, the international anime community took notice as my Youtube recommendations started pouring clips after clips of English translated Virtual Youtuber gameplay.
 Eventually I found myself watching a translated clip on *Natsuiro Matsuri* mostly not expecting anything.
-Shocked, I found myself enjoying myself more than I thought I would and this is coming from a background of not traditionally watching Youtubers.
+Shocked, I found myself enjoying it more than I thought I would and this is coming from a background of not traditionally watching Youtubers.

 Sooner or later, I found myself in a rabbit hole watching various Virtual Youtubers from a company called *Hololive* and a select few from *Nijisanji*.
 Knowing this, I found my new guilty pleasure in watching daily